jonlpersson/ed-latimore/site/_posts/2021-09-23-how-not-to-be-shy-around-girls.md

 Working on these things will help you build your courage to talk to girls you meet anywhere.

+{% include widgets/summary.html id="Attractive-Man" %}

 ## 4\.
 Knock your comfort zone’s teeth out

 Your comfort zone is a bully.
-It’s your reticular activation system<sup id="fnref:1" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> creating habits and making it so you have to use your brain less.
+It’s your reticular activation system<sup><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> creating habits and making it so you have to use your brain less.
 The result is, it’s painful to even \_think \_about doing new things let alone trying them.

 For brushing and showering, that’s awesome.
 For everything else, your comfort zone is where your dreams go to die.
 Put another way, your comfort zone is the fastest way to an unfulfilling life.